-The ICC ( International Certificate of Competence ) is the minimum required qualification you need to have in order to charter a yacht in many European countries including Greece.
+The ICC (International Certificate of Competence) is the minimum required qualification you need to have in order tto drive and charter a powerboat in many European countries, including Greece.

-The ICC is the only sailing licence approved by the United Nations as a legitimate recreational sailing licence.
+The ICC is the only powerboat licence approved by the United Nations as a legitimate recreational powerboating licence.

-The icc cannot be commerially endorsed and should bever be used as evidence of competence for commercial activities
+The icc cannot be commercially endorsed and should never be used as evidence of competence for commercial activities

 Acceptance of the ICC

-The most of the European countries accept the ICC as evidence of competence.
-For the full list and for any further information refer to the following link
+Most of the European countries accept the ICC as evidence of competence, including Greece.
+For the full list and for any further information, refer to this link.

 |Duration||Minimum of 4 hours|